turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * Read [ajax in react](https://reactjs.org/docs/faq-ajax.html) to learn about incorporating network requests in React apps.
 * Watch [this video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) on the event loop.

+### Testing paradigms

+We are going to learn a new type of testing!
+In Mods 1 and 2, you learned about unit testing (testing a single function or class) and integration testing (testing multiple functions/classes working together).
+In Mod 3, we are going to explore "end-to-end" (sometimes called E2E) testing!

+* Read [this blog post](https://www.guru99.com/end-to-end-testing.html) for a high level overview of E2E
+* Watch [this video](https://youtu.be/Fw98L-kcRpc) to learn about "user stories" in agile workflows - this will help us figure out how to write our E2E tests!
+* Practice writing user stories by creating some user stories for a Mod 2 or Mod 1 project!

 ### WorkFlow

 Workflow is something you will deal with every day on the job.
 Let's continue strengthening our knowledge of workflow skills with these articles.